albatror/Updater/README.md

 *   **Interactive Prompts:** The script interactively guides the user to locate necessary files (`offsets.h`, `offsets.ini`) if they are not found in the default locations (i.e., the same directory as the script).
 *   **Flexible INI Source:** The `offsets.ini` data can be sourced from:
     *   A local `offsets.ini` file.
-    *   A URL pointing to a raw `offsets.ini` content (e.g., from Pastebin, GitHub raw view, or any direct text link).
+    (IN COMING) *   A URL pointing to a raw `offsets.ini` content (e.g., from Pastebin, GitHub raw view, or any direct text link).
 *   **Date Tracking:** Automatically updates date stamps in comments next to updated values in `offsets.h`.
 *   **Game Version Update:** Can update a specific `//GameVersion = ...` comment in `offsets.h` if a `GameVersion` key is present in the `[Miscellaneous]` section of the `offsets.ini` file.
 *   **Detailed Reporting:** Provides a summary of which lines were updated, which keys were not found in the INI source, and which lines in the `.h` file were not recognized for processing.
-*   **Colored Console Output:** Uses ANSI escape codes for colored console output (warnings, errors, success messages) for better readability on supported terminals.
+*   **Colored visuals Output:** Uses ANSI escape codes for colored console output (warnings, errors, success messages) for better readability on supported terminals.

 ![Showcase](https://github.com/albatror/Updater/blob/main/INTERFACE.png))